Home > Best Places to Stay in San Francisco

 - Best Neighborhood in San Francisco for Food and Restaurants: All of San Francisco

 San Francisco is a foodie town and the best restaurants are scattered throughout the city.
 The Mission is where you’ll find the best Mexican food in the City.
 Explore Valencia Street, Mission Street, and 24th Street for great taquerias.
 North Beach is known for Italian food and some of the best coffee, pastries, and pizzas.
 Chinatown is where you’ll find the city’s best dim sum restaurants as well as tea shops and boba spots.
 Japantown, also known as Nihonmachi, is one of only three Japantowns in the US.
 It was founded in the 1860ʼs and is famous for sushi, ramen, mochi rice cakes, matcha green tea desserts, as well as the Michelin-starred An Sushi.
-In fact, there are currently over 60 Michelin-starred restaurants in San Francisco.
 A few don’t-miss restaurants include the Buena Vista Cafe known for its Irish coffees, El Faro for a Mission-style burrito, and Sotto Mare for Cioppino.
 Some of the oldest restaurants in the city are also worth a visit such as John’s Grill that dates back to 1908; Sam Wo, the “oldest restaurant in Chinatown” which was originally built in 1906; and, of course, the oldest restaurant in San Francisco, Tadich Grill, dating back to 1849.
 For brunch, head to Comstock Saloon, Yank Sing for dim sum, Marlowe for farm to table, and the Ramp for a great view and one of the best bloody Mary’s in town.

 - Best Neighborhood in San Francisco for Families: Fisherman’s Wharf